 Rolling Hills Estates landslide: 12 homes will slide into canyon, officials say

-ROLLING HILLS, Calif. - Just three days after a dozen homes in Rolling Hills Estates were evacuated over the weekend due to a landslide, officials say there is nothing left to do but wait for the homes to crash down into the canyon below.
+ROLLING HILLS ESTATES, Calif. - Days after a dozen homes in Rolling Hills Estates were evacuated over the weekend due to a landslide, five more homes were evacuated while officials say there is nothing left to do but wait for the homes to crash down into the canyon below.

-Twelve homes along Peartree Lane are currently red-tagged, officials said, and eight homes are completely destroyed as the land continues to slide away.
+Twelve homes along Peartree Lane were red-tagged over the weekend, officials said, and eight homes were completely destroyed as the land continues to slide away.

 RELATED COVERAGE: Rolling Hills Estates landslide: Several homes 'completely destroyed', 12 homes evacuated